paragrajhans/PRA-HS/README.md

 ## My Approach

-- I have created 3 components
+- I have created 4 components
-  - One
-  - Two
+  - Users Component that is loaded when you run the application for the very first time.
+It displays the list of users populated from the JSON.
+  - Add User Component that allows you to add a new user.
+  - Update User Component that allows you to update an exsting user.
+  - Dialog Content Component that has the dialog content.

 ## Contributions